BoaN235/hephaestus-3D-printer/LOG.md

 3 hour 20 min

 - Researched 3D printer fundamentals and started planning the project.

-- Chose the CoreXY system, developed a project logo, and began creating the design plan.
+- Chose the CoreXY system, developed a project logo, and began creating the design plan
+- I have very limmited expirence with 3d printing and do not currently own a 3d printer
+- created some base requirmetns for the printer and found stuff that would make the design esiair to create and manage
+- I setled on a skr e3v3 mini board with klipper running off a rasbery pie 5 that I already have

 ## CAD Design
 Day 4 - 16

 55 hours 30 min

-- Worked extensively on CAD models using Fusion360 for the printer frame, motor mounts, rails, and bed system.
+- Worked extensively on CAD models using Fusion360 for the printer frame, motor mounts, rails, and bed system

-- Faced some challenges with designing the printer head and motor mounts but made steady progress on the frame and guides.
+- I Faced some challenges with designing the printer head and motor mounts but made steady progress on the frame and guides

-- Fixed multiple errors and finalized some parts of the design, including the hotend and extruder setup (Ender 3 hotend chosen for cost-effectiveness).
+- Fixed multiple errors and finalized some parts of the design, including the hotend and extruder setup (Ender 3 hotend chosen for cost-effectiveness)

-- fixed the z-axis, airflow areas, and added additional cheaper parts for the design.
+- fixed the z-axis, airflow areas, and added additional cheaper parts for the design
+- The design has some major changes a lot when I find out a certin part has diffrint sizes that I didn't know about

 ![image](https://github.com/user-attachments/assets/a2535de6-c940-46b8-b84a-d7ae3bfd1776)
 ## BOM
 Day 17 - 23